-DBT has five components that work together that make up a standard DBT program.
-This is different than many other psychotherapies that consist of just one mode or aspect of treatment (such as individual therapy).
-Each component or mode of treatment is intended to meet a specific function (see Figure 1).
+There are four modes of standard outpatient DBT: Individual psychotherapy, DBT Skills training, in-the-moment phone coaching, and DBT Consultation Teams for therapists.
+This is different than many other psychotherapies that consist of just one mode or aspect of treatment, such as individual therapy.
+In this video, learn how each mode of treatment delivery is intended to meet a specific function.

 - Mindfulness: the practice of being fully aware and present in this one moment